JuliaEarth/ImageQuilting.jl/docs/src/index.md

 Masked grids are a special case of hard data conditioning where inactive voxels are marked with the value `NaN`.
 The algorithm handles this hard data differently as it shouldn't be considered in the pattern similarity calculations.

 `training_image` can also have inactive voxels marked with `NaN`.
 Convolution results are only looked up in active regions.

+For understanding how these concepts are used, please consult [Examples](examples.md).

 # Citation